- What is a journal and a journal article?

 Make sure that you check the years that are available for each journal from each provider and read the OFF CAMPUS access instructions.

-On many journals you can also see which are the most read and most cited articles and set up alerts!
+On many journals you can see which are the most read and most cited articles and set up alerts!